GSterczewski/html-quiz/README.md

 # HTML Quiz

 👋 Hi, this is a simple quiz to test knowledge about all currently available html tags.

+You can test yourself here -> https://html-quiz.vercel.app/

- It's built with `Vue` `Sass`
+Built with `Vue` `Sass`

+Currently there are 108 html tags to find.